swissmanu/pattern-matching-with-typescript/README.md

 ## Matching Union Types

 [Union types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) are a convenient way to model more sophisticated types.
-Knowing what specific type you are handling later on can be tedious though:
+Knowing what specific type you are handling can be tedious though:

 ```typescript
 type Argument = string | boolean;